dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 ```

 ## Using Token Replacement
 Another very powerful feature of Plaster is its ability to use Template files and token replacement.
-To showcase these features i wanted to create another template manifest.
+To showcase these features i wanted to create another manifest.
 This time, I wanted to have a flexible function template that i could use to get started.

 I'm going to skip the Metadata and Parameter section since nothing new is happening here.
 Instead focus on this new command ```TemplateFile```.
 ```xml